New Zealand English: Vocabulary

 New Zealand English has a number of dialectal words and phrases.
 These are mostly informal terms that are more common in casual speech.
 Numerous loanwords have been taken from the Māori language or from Australian English.

 New Zealand adopted decimal currency in 1967 and the metric system in 1974.
 Despite this, several imperial measures are still widely encountered and usually understood, such as feet and inches for a person's height, pounds and ounces for an infant's birth weight, and in colloquial terms such as referring to drinks in pints.
-In the food manufacturing industry in New Zealand both metric and non-metric systems of weight are used and usually understood owing to raw food products being imported from both metric and non-metric countries.
-However per the December 1976 Weights and Measures Amendment Act, all foodstuffs must be retailed using the metric system.
+In the food manufacturing industry in New Zealand both metric and non-metric systems of weight are used and usually understood, owing to raw food products being imported from both metric and non-metric countries.
+However, per the December 1976 Weights and Measures Amendment Act, all foodstuffs must be retailed using the metric system.
 In general, the knowledge of non-metric units is lessening.

-The word spud for potato, now common throughout the English-speaking world, is first recorded in New Zealand English.

-As with Australian English, but in contrast to most other forms of the language, some speakers of New Zealand English use both the terms bath and bathe as verbs, with bath used as a transitive verb (e.g. I will bath the dog), and bathe used predominantly, but not exclusively, as an intransitive verb (e.g. Did you bathe?).

 Both the words amongst and among are used, as in British English.
 The same is true for two other pairs, whilst and while and amidst and amid.

 Australian English influences

-New Zealand English terms of Australian origin include bushed (lost or bewildered), chunder (to vomit), drongo (a foolish or stupid person), fossick (to search), larrikin (mischievous person), Maccas (slang for McDonald's food), maimai (a duckshooter's hide; originally a makeshift shelter, from aboriginal mia-mia), paddock (field, or meadow), pom or pommy (an Englishman), skite (verb: to boast), station (for a very large farm), wowser (non-drinker of alcohol, or killjoy), and ute (pickup truck).
+New Zealand English terms of Australian origin include bushed (lost or bewildered), chunder (to vomit), cooker (a derogatory term for conspiracy theorists), drongo (a foolish or stupid person), fossick (to search), larrikin (mischievous person), Maccas (slang for McDonald's), maimai (a duckshooter's hide; originally a makeshift shelter, from aboriginal mia-mia), paddock (for field, or meadow), pom or pommy (an Englishman), skite (verb: to boast), station (for a very large farm), wowser (non-drinker of alcohol, or killjoy), and ute (pickup truck).